CKWX: All-news

-On February 8, 1996, at 8 a.m., after playing "For the Good Times" by Ray Price, CKWX ended its country music format after almost 23 years and switched to its present all-news format as "News 1130".
+On February 8, 1996, at 8 a.m., after playing "For the Good Times" by Ray Price, CKWX ended its country music format after almost 23 years and switched to its all-news format as "News 1130".
 Tom Mark was the first announcer under the new format.
 Other anchors when the station went on the air were Brian Decker, Dianne Newman, Kevin Rothwell, Andrea Ring, Terri Theodore and Jack Marion, who was also the morning newsman at CKKS.
 Field reporters included Jim Goddard and Treena Wood, with Garry Raible as sports director, Russell Byth and Herb Hamm as the business editors, and Bruce Williams and Kim Larsson reporting on traffic.
 Brian Brenn, Ted Schellenberg and Eric Westra joined the station within the first year as anchors, shortly followed by Jim Bennie and veteran Andy Walsh.

 In 2003, CKKS switched formats again and became CJAX-FM, playing adult hits under the "Jack FM" branding.

 A fairly extensive personnel shuffle took place at CKWX on September 2, 2003.
 Program Director George Gordon replaced Andrew Dawson as morning co-anchor, joining Kenya Anderson, while Dianne Newman moved to the midday slot joining Brian Brenn.
 That same day, Jim Bennie joined Joanna Mileos to co-anchor the p.m. drive.
 In 2006, Don Lehn would rotate in middays with Brian Brenn and Andy Walsh until 2010.
 Pamela McCall became the newest afternoon anchor, replacing Joanna Mileos, in the Spring of 2007.
 McCall would later leave the station and be replaced by Karen Thomson in 2008.
 Following the departure of Kenya Anderson in 2005, Treena Wood and Tammy Moyer alternated in the anchor chair only to be replaced by Dianne Newman in 2006.
 Ben Wilson was named permanent evening anchor with Tom Bricker in November 2007.
 That same month, Brian Brenn took early retirement and was replaced in the midday anchor chair by Reaon Ford.
 George Gordon was terminated July 15, 2009.
 Reaon Ford was promoted from midday anchor to morning anchor in August 2009.

-An editorial commentary segment, titled A Minute with Bill Good was introduced on September 8 2015, with host Bill Good.
+An editorial commentary segment, titled A Minute with Bill Good was introduced on September 8, 2015, with host Bill Good.

+More changes came on Nov.
+17, 2020 as six staff members were laid off as part of national cuts, including afternoon anchor Bennie, meterologist Russ LaCate and afternoon editor Bruce Claggett, with John Ackermann moving from mornings to afternoons and Terry Schintz hired to co-host mornings.
+Bennie returned to the company on March 17, 2026 to host on weekends and other day-parts and remained until the station went off the air.

 On June 23, 2016, CKWX began simulcasting on the HD Radio subchannel of sister station CJAX-FM-HD2.